angusshire/greenhat/README.md

 	python greenhat.py <n>

 It might take a while to generate all the commits.
-If greenhat stops before it finishes, you can resume where you last left off by specifying a date before today when you want it to resume, like
+If greenhat stops before it finishes, you can resume where you last left off by specifying a date before today when you want it to resume, like so:

 	python greenhat.py <n> <date>

-where `n` is the remaining days you want to generate commits for, and `date` is a date string in the form `yyyy-mm-dd`  (e.g., 2013-04-05).
+`n` is the remaining days you want to generate commits for, and `date` is a date string in the form `yyyy-mm-dd`  (e.g., 2013-04-05).

 Enjoy your decorated calendar!